NeilJustice/ZenUnitAndMetalMock/README.md

 {
    const string fizzBuzzSequence = FizzBuzz(endNumber);
    // ZenUnit's assertion names are declarative in language style (ARE_EQUAL, THROWS, IS_TRUE, etc)
-   // instead of procedural in language style (ASSERT_EQUAL, ASSERT_THROWS, ASSERT_TRUE, etc)
+   // instead of imperative in language style (ASSERT_EQUAL, ASSERT_THROWS, ASSERT_TRUE, etc)
    // to give ZenUnit a test reading experience similar to reading an executable specification document.
    ARE_EQUAL(expectedFizzBuzzSequence, fizzBuzzSequence);
 }